entelognathus/agnathan-phylogeny/agnathan character list.md

 12. Pineal organ (extra-ocular photoreceptor region expressing pineal opsins): 0, absent; 1, present.
 > Miyashita *et al*.
 (2019), Character ; Miyashita *et al*.
 (2021), Character ; Dearden *et al*.
 (2023), Character .

-We scored Eriptychius as present based on the pineal opening tentatively identified in the median dorsal cartilage.
+> - Dearden *et al*.
+(2023): “We scored Eriptychius as present based on the pineal opening tentatively identified in the median dorsal cartilage.
 For Sacabambaspis we have followed the interpretation of Gagnier 31, however see Zhang et al. 53 for an alternative anatomical interpretation